godotengine/godot-proposals/README.md

 instead of an [*issue*](https://github.com/godotengine/godot-proposals/issues/new/choose).

-A valid feature proposal will be held open to allow fellow Godot users and contributors weigh in on the suggestion and its implementation.
-While all opinions are considered, a core developer must approve the feature and its implementation for a proposal to be considered good to implement.
+A valid feature proposal will be held open to allow fellow Godot users and contributors to weigh in on the suggestion and its implementation.
+While all opinions are considered, a core developer must approve the feature and its implementation for a proposal to be considered ready to implement.

 **Proposals should be made by opening an issue or a discussion, not a pull request.**
 Don't fork this repository to open a proposal.